Even though I was raised to be a perfectionist, Iāve worked hard to go easier on myself when I donāt meet my own high standards.

 1938 = Fela Kuti = Nigerian musician and activist

-1943 = Penny Marshall = American actress, director, and producer
+1943 = Penny Marshall = American actor, director, and producer

 EVENTS